rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. On names (Misc) (SamR, S.A., Sam, Samuel) [Short!]

-1. 99 Candidate criteria

-1. 100 Essay 100.

-1. 101 Application for Access Computing
+1. 103 Application for Access Computing

-1. 102 Is pioneers.grinnell.edu accessible?
-(Hmmm ... that's a good
-reason to read the guidelines.)

-1. 102 NaNoWriMo (On writing.)

-1. 103 The Tigger Suit (post on halloween)
+1. 104 The Tigger Suit (post on halloween)

-1. 104 Three Months
+1. 104 Three Months (also post on halloween)

 1. 105 A month of Grinnellians